Arnas Velička: National team career

 Velička debuted for the junior national team of Lithuania in the 2015 FIBA Europe Under-16 Championship.
 He averaged 10.8 points, 4.4 assists per 22.7 minutes of action.
 His team won silver medals.
 He was selected to the All-Tournament Team.
 After leading his Lithuanian Under-17 team to bronze medals in 2016 FIBA Under-17 World Championship, he was named to the All-Tournament Team, averaging 12.1 points, 4.1 rebounds and a tournament high 4.7 assists per game.
 Same year Velička was also invited to compete in the 2016 FIBA Europe Under-18 Championship.
 He not only was one of the silver medals winning national team leaders with 11 points, 3 rebounds and 5.7 assists, but also was the tournament leader in assists.
 His game-winning three-point shot at the buzzer in the quarter-final against the Russian U18 National Team was named as the top play of the tournament.
+Velička also played for Lithuania in the 2019 FIBA U20 European Championship and averaged 16.4 points, 4.9 rebounds, 6.6 assists per game, however this time Lithuania was eliminated in the quarterfinal.

+Velička debuted in the Lithuania men's national basketball team during the EuroBasket 2022 qualification and in three games averaged 4 points, 1.3 rebounds, 2.3 assists.
+Later he also represented Lithuania during the 2023 FIBA Basketball World Cup qualification and EuroBasket 2025 qualification.
+In 2025, Velička was for the first time included into the final roster of the Lithuania men's national basketball team during a major tournament – EuroBasket 2025.